Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Jean Dolbeault, David G\'omez-Castro and Juan Luis V\'azquez for pointing us out reference \cite{BF83} and fruitful comments.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Advanced Grant Nonlocal-CPD 883363 of J.A.C. and Consolidator Grant MDFT 725528 of M.L.).
+The authors would like to thank Jean Dolbeault, David G\'omez-Castro, Juan Luis V\'az\-quez and an anonymous referee for pointing us out reference \cite{BF83} and fruitful comments.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Advanced Grant Nonlocal-CPD 883363 of J.A.C. and Consolidator Grant MDFT 725528 of M.L.).
 M.G.D. was partially supported by CNPq-Brazil (\#308800/2019-2) and Instituto Serrapilheira.
-R.L.F. was partially supported by the U.S. National Science Foundation through grants DMS-1363432 and DMS-1954995.
+R.L.F. was partially supported by the U.S. National Science Foundation through grants DMS-1363432 and DMS-1954995 and through Germany’s Excellence Strategy EXC-2111-390814868.

 {

 J.A.~Carrillo